COVID desk: Information for visitors to The Netherlands

 For more information about the various travel documents, COVID-19 test options, and quarantine guidelines, visit the Dutch government's website.

-The Netherlands has largely opened up so you can book your stay at all available accommodations for your holiday, such as hotels, campgrounds and holiday parks.
-Before traveling to an accommodation, don't forget to ask the owner about applicable rules.
+The Netherlands has largely opened up so you can book your stay at all available accommodation for your holiday, such as hotels, campsites and holiday parks.
+Before traveling to your booked accommodation, don't forget to ask the owner about applicable rules.
 Shops in the Netherlands are open once again, too (subject to compliance with the applicable rules) and will be happy to welcome you.
+Please note, that earlier closing hours will apply at least until 4 December (20:00 hours for essential shops and 18:00 hours for non-essential shops) and wearing a mouth mask is compulsory in all shops.

 Cafés, restaurants, bars and nightclubs:

-- Restaurants, cafés, bars and nightclubs are closed between midnight and 6 am
+- Restaurants, cafés, bars and nightclubs are closed between 8pm and 6am

-- As of 25 September, the COVID-19 entry pass system will apply to cafes and restaurants (but not takeaways), bars and nightclubs, events (such as festivals, concerts and professional sports matches), and cultural venues (such as cinemas and theatres).
-Museums are exempt and can be accessed without a COVID-19 entry pass.
+- The COVID pass entry system applies to cafés and restaurants (but not takeaways), bars and nightclubs, events (such as festivals, concerts and professional sport matches), and cultural venues (such as museums, cinemas and theatres).

-- Everyone aged 13 and over will have to show a valid coronavirus entry pass to gain admission.
-Everyone aged 14 and over will also have to show their ID along with their COVID-19 entry pass.
+- Everyone aged 13 and over will have to show a valid COVID entry pass to gain admission.
+Everyone aged 14 and over will also have to show their ID (e.g. passport or driving licence) along with their COVID entry pass.

-- Campgrounds and holiday parks are open.
+- Campsites and holiday parks are open.
 However, COVID-19 measures apply here, too.
-Always ask your accommodation about the applicable rules.
+Always ask your accommodation about the applicable rules. .

 - Always ask about the terms and conditions relating to cancellation before booking.
 These may vary significantly between providers.